netxms/netxms-doc/admin/file-system-monitoring.rst

 DCI Metrics for file system monitoring
 ======================================

-'FileSystem' Metrics
+'FileSystem.*' Metrics
 --------------------

-Agent metrics for file system monitoring.
+Metrics with prefix 'FileSystem' are used to monitor file system.
+They provide information about free and user space, inode information, etc.

-Detailed description of available metrics can be found starting from :ref:`FileSystem <file-system-metrics>` metric.
+Full list of available metrics can be found in :ref:`FileSystem.* <file-system-metrics>` section.

-'File' Metrics
+'File.*' Metrics
 --------------

-Agent metrics for file monitoring.
+Metrics with prefix 'File' are used to monitor files.
+They provide information about file size, count, modification time, etc.

-Detailed description of available metrics can be found starting from :ref:`File <file-metrics>` metric.
+Full list of available metrics can be found in :ref:`File.* <file-metrics>` section.

 Examples
 --------